SALVATION WITH A DIVINE PROMISE

 3. The redemptive work of Christ cannot be nullified (Isa.
 53:10-11).

 We believe in actual, literal, accomplished, substitutionary redemption.
 Since Christ died for his sheep, in our room and in our place, we cannot and shall not die.
-He paid all our debts - We have no debt to pay.
-He bore all our punishment - There is no punishment left for us to bear.
-Christ satisfied the offended justice of God for us - There is nothing left for us to bear, and nothing for us to satisfy.
+He paid all our debt. -- We have no debt to pay.
+He bore all our punishment. -- There is no punishment left for us to bear.
+Christ satisfied the offended justice of God for us. -- There is nothing left for us to bear, and nothing for us to satisfy.
 Justice pleads as strongly as mercy for the eternal salvation of those people for whom Christ died at Calvary (Rom.
 5:10; 8:31-34).
 If even one of those for whom Christ died were to perish, then his purpose in dying for them would be frustrated (Eph.
 5:25-27; Gal.
 1:4-5; Tit.
 2:14).
 If even one of those for whom Christ died were to perish, then he could never see of the travail of his soul and be satisfied.

 4. The believer’s justification in Christ is an irreversible act of grace.